-U.S. coal lobby fights black-lung tax as disease rates surge
+Coal lobby fights black-lung tax as disease rates surge

 “I worked 40 years in the mines, and the benefits don’t come automatic,” said McCool, who wore a gray baseball cap emblazoned with a crossing pick-axe and shovel during an interview at the Mountain Health Center in Whitesburg, Kentucky, where he receives oxygen and physical therapy.

-Kennith Adams - a 62-year old former miner who survived stage-four colon cancer and is now suffering advanced black lung - had his first application was rejected two years ago, he said.
+Kennith Adams - a 62-year-old former miner who survived stage-four colon cancer and is now suffering advanced black lung - had his first application rejected two years ago, he said.
 Consol argued he did not work for the firm when he became ill.
 Adams had worked at the Bishop Coal Company, which later got taken over by Consol.

 Consol did not respond to a request for comment.